adsgray/testsite/index.md

 ## League Background

-The Sunday Open League will be entering its 20th year.
+The Sunday Open League is in its 20th year.
 We are an open league where more than half of the teams are mixed gender.
 Most teams in the Sunday Open have been part of the league for multiple years, but it is a friendly league and welcomes new teams whenever we can.
 The Sunday